 - Health coverage (medical, dental and vision benefits), including both high-deductible and traditional plans

-- Health reimbursement arrangements, paid by employer and tax-free to employees
+- Health reimbursement arrangements, paid by the employer and tax-free to employees

 - Income protection (e.g., short- and long-term disability insurance)